vtsai881/vtsai881.github.io/content/post/stimulating-developments-parkinsons/index.md

 The main treatment for Parkinson’s is levodopa, a chemical compound that is a precursor to dopamine [^4].
 Once it’s absorbed into nervous cells, it’s converted into dopamine, and can thus reduce symptoms of Parkinson’s caused by a lack of dopamine [^4].

 A prescription for levodopa or a similar drug is normally enough to relieve most of Parkinson’s worst symptoms so that many patients are able to live everyday lives.
 However, some people with Parkinson’s don’t respond well to the medications.
 Taking levodopa as a long-term dopamine-replacement therapy can have serious side effects, including increased restlessness, impulsiveness, and aggression [^5].
 These side effects resemble effects of addiction to drugs such as cocaine, and researchers are concerned that dopamine-replacement drugs may be addictive [^5].
 This is particularly worrying for Parkinson’s patients, whose dosage must increase as the disease progresses and more dopamine-producing neurons die, increasing their susceptibility to addiction.
-In other words dosage must be increased to target a decreasing population of neurons
+In other words dosage must be increased to target a decreasing population of neurons.

 DBS is a fairly recent development in the treatment of Parkinson’s disease.
 It’s normally recommended to Parkinson’s patients only if they aren’t responding well to drug therapies like levodopa.
 DBS involves electrodes placed in specific areas of the brain where electrical stimulation has been shown to help manage Parkinson’s symptoms [^7].
 Surgeons manipulate the placement of the electrodes to find the orientation that decreases symptoms while minimizing any side effects.
 These implanted electrodes stimulate nearby neurons by sending an electrical signal, potentially causing an action potential.
 The neuron’s response can be modulated by the frequency or the pulse width of the electrical signal, which  changes the amount of charge per unit time.
 Adjusting the electrical signal allows for a highly individualized and flexible treatment approach.
 In other words, different Parkinson’s patients will have their neurons wired in slightly different ways, both dependent on the extent of the disease, and genetic differences from patient to patient.